 I found some great journal articles.
 How do I order them?

 First, you will want to check the online catalog and/or the list of online journals.
 If the article is available online, you can access and read and/or print it.
 You will have to login through the Connecting From Home page.
 You will be asked to login with the same username and password that you use for Buff Advisor.
 Provided you are not taking any classes on-campus this semester, fill out our online Interlibrary Loan Request form.
 We will photocopy articles in our print journals and mail them to you.
 Not all the articles listed in our online resources are available at WTAMU.
-When you find a citation for which you want the full-text of the article, click on the Logo to see if there is a link to full-text of the cited article or an option to search the Library's online catalog.
+When you find a citation for which you want the full-text of the article, click on the "Full Text at WT" button to see if there is a link to full-text of the cited article or an option to search the Library's online catalog.
 If we receive only a print copy of the journal, distance students may fill out our online Interlibrary Loan Request form to have the article sent via document delivery.
 WTOnline students who have other classes on campus will need to come by the library in person.
 If you are having trouble searching the catalog or searching the databases, contact us for help.
 If we don't subscribe to it, you can still request the article (using the online Interlibrary Loan Request form).
 We will, however, need to order a copy of the article through interlibrary loan which may take longer.